OfficeDev/office-js-docs/reference/excel/settingcollection.md

 # SettingCollection Object (JavaScript API for Excel)

-Represents a collection of worksheet objects that are part of the workbook.
+Represents a collection of key-value pair setting objects that are part of the workbook.
+The scope is limited to per file and add-in (task-pane or content) combination.

 ## Properties